tz2524/femr/refactoring_log/refactoring_log.md

 `buildHeightResultSet(List encounters, ResearchFilterItem filters): ResearchResultSetItem`
 `buildAgeResultSet(List encounters, ResearchFilterItem filters): ResearchResultSetItem`

-#### Rationale:
+#### Original Rationale:

 Use automated refactoring tool from IntelliJ IDE (Failed to do it automatically).

+#### Back-up:

-Instead of automation, we do the refactoring manually, and the new rationale is to extract methods.
+Instead of automation, we do the refactoring manually, and the new rationale is to extract methods which can be called to perform the functionality of the duplicated code.

 #### Steps:
 1. We used a diff inspecting tool 'FileMerge' to find out the duplicated code.